Johann Wolfgang von Goethe: Italy

 Goethe's journey to the Italian peninsula and Sicily from 1786 to 1788 was of great significance in his aesthetic and philosophical development.
 His father had made a similar journey, and his example was a major motivating factor for Goethe to make the trip.
 More importantly, however, the work of Johann Joachim Winckelmann had provoked a general renewed interest in the classical art of ancient Greece and Rome.
 Thus Goethe's journey had something of the nature of a pilgrimage to it.
 During the course of his trip Goethe met and befriended the artists Angelica Kauffman and Johann Heinrich Wilhelm Tischbein, as well as encountering such notable characters as Lady Hamilton and Alessandro Cagliostro.

 He also journeyed to Sicily during this time, and wrote that "To have seen Italy without having seen Sicily is to not have seen Italy at all, for Sicily is the clue to everything."
 While in Southern Italy and Sicily, Goethe encountered, for the first time genuine Greek (as opposed to Roman) architecture, and was quite startled by its relative simplicity.
 Winckelmann had not recognized the distinctness of the two styles.

 Goethe's diaries of this period form the basis of the non-fiction Italian Journey.
 Italian Journey only covers the first year of Goethe's visit.
 The remaining year is largely undocumented, aside from the fact that he spent much of it in Venice.
 This "gap in the record" has been the source of much speculation over the years.

 In the decades which immediately followed its publication in 1816, Italian Journey inspired countless German youths to follow Goethe's example.
 This is pictured, somewhat satirically, in George Eliot's Middlemarch.

 Weimar

 In late 1792, Goethe took part in the Battle of Valmy against revolutionary France, assisting Duke Karl August of Saxe-Weimar-Eisenach during the failed invasion of France.
-Again during the Siege of Mainz, he assisted Carl August as a military observer.
+Again during the Siege of Mainz, he assisted Karl August as a military observer.
 His written account of these events can be found within his Complete Works.

 In 1794, Friedrich Schiller wrote to Goethe offering friendship; they had previously had only a mutually wary relationship ever since first becoming acquainted in 1788.
 This collaborative friendship lasted until Schiller's death in 1805.